 top of page

 A student-led initiative connecting volunteers and memory-care residents through structured cognitive engagement.
-This Memory Bridge Student Initiative is a student-led project and is not affiliated with any other organizations using the Memory Bridge name
+This Memory Canvas Project is a student-led project and is not affiliated with any other organizations using similar names.

 Our Mission

-The Memory Bridge Student Initiative is a student-led program designed to reduce isolation and promote social connection for memory-care residents.
-By implementing bi-weekly painting sessions with pre-outlined frames, the program provides predictable cognitive routines, encourages engagement, and supports residents’ well-being in a structured, evidence-based way.
+The Memory Canvas Project is a student-led program designed to reduce isolation and promote social connection for memory-care residents.
+By implementing bi-weekly painting sessions with pre-outlined frames, this program provides predictable routines, encourages engagement, and supports residents’ well-being in a structured, non-pharmacological intervention.

-Through this website, the program is documented and structured to be easily replicated by other NHS chapters or student organizations.
-Through a step-by-step guide, volunteer roles, and metrics tracking, it creates a sustainable model that ensures the initiative’s impact continues beyond the involvement of its original participants
+Through this website, the program is documented and structured as a reproducible model for other NHS chapters and other student-led organizations.
+Using Standardized Operating Procedures (SOPs) Development, volunteer roles, and metrics tracking, the MCP ensures impact continues beyond its original participants.

 Volunteer and residents painting during February 2026 event